Sunbury Asylum

 Patients could not be retained in an Asylum without a warrant requesting their admission.
 Prior to 1867 the warrant was signed by the Governor.
 After this date the Chief Secretary (VRG 26) was responsible for this function.
 From 1934 the Director of Mental Hygiene (VA 2866) and from 1952 the Chief Medical Officer of the Mental Hygiene Branch (VA 2866) were successively responsible for admission of patients.
 The Lunacy Act 1914 (No.2539) made provision for the admission of patients on a voluntary basis, i.e. on a patient's own request for a specified period of time.

-In 1962 under the provisions of the Mental Health Act 1959 (No.6605) Sunbury was proclaimed in the Government Gazette as a Mental Hospital and a Training Centre as it was responsible for mentally disturbed and mentally retarded patients.
+In 1962 under the provisions of the Mental Health Act 1959 (No.6605) Sunbury was proclaimed in the Government Gazette as a Mental Hospital and a Training Centre as it was responsible for mentally disturbed and intellectually disabled patients.
 In 1985 responsibility for Sunbury was passed from the Mental Health Division (VA 6961) of the Department of Health II (VA 2695) to the Office of Intellectual Disability Services (VA 2909), a division of the Department of Community Services (VA 2633).
 It was used for a period thereafter as a training centre to accommodate intellectually handicapped persons.

 Victoria University accepted the Urban Land Authorities' offer in 1992 to take over the Caloola site and operated it as a university campus for several years; it closed the campus in 2011 but is still home to a primary and specialist school, 3NRG radio, and the Boilerhouse Theatre Company.

 In 2013, a group known as the Sunbury Asylum Alliance was established with the aim to reclaim the site for a community, training and tourism hub.

+In September 2026, it was announced the Sunbury Asylum would be the set for the 2027 series of The Block on Australian television.

 Ghost Tours

 In November 2015 it was announced that Sunbury Asylum would re-open its doors to the public for the first time in over 2 years with night time Ghost Tours.
 Ghost Tours of the Asylum started back up on November the 14th 2015 being led by Sunbury woman, Julie Mills.
 Since re-opening the tours have seen a flood of interest, with tours still booked out several weeks in advance.

 In an arrangement with the current owners of the site (Victoria University), Ms Mills has access to seven buildings that form the asylum, including the old admission building, men’s ward for the criminally insane, not to mention the morgue.

 In December 2019, a phone call made to book a tour confirmed that Victoria University are no longer allowing access to and have taken control of the buildings.
 A fence has been erected around the site and a number of high tech cameras were placed around the site linked to a control centre so if anyone tried to enter security were alerted.

+As of 22 August 2026, tours are still running.